GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 I will publish some of my initial explorations on GitHub in a few days; and will update this article with the link.
+(**Update 1/22:** See [progress report](https://gasstationmanager.github.io/ai/2025/01/22/hallucination.html) on some more thoughts along this direction, and some initial experiments.)

 ### Project 2.
 Creating and Sharing Data